 8. Give Raw Veggies and Fruits to Your Dog

 Raw vegetables and limited amounts of fruits can be beneficial to your dog’s diet and oral health.
 Carrots and apples are hard, crunchy vegetables that can help remove plaque from your dog’s teeth.
 Think of them as nature’s dental treats!
+Here is a comprehensive list of fruits and veggies that are safe for dogs

 Other human foods high in calcium can be beneficial to dogs, too.
 Kale and broccoli, raw or steamed, are high in calcium, which promotes strong teeth and bones.
 Cheeses such as mozzarella, cheddar, and Swiss are also high in calcium – and cheese has been known to fight the bacteria that causes plaque in human teeth.